dreispalter/Genderblock-Origin/readme.md

 ## Privacy and data collection
 No data will be collected whatsoever.

+## Features
+- Ungenders
+- Little ext popup showing changes to the DOM
+- The extension icon shows the number of ungendered items

 ## TODO
 (Feel free to submit PRs or wait for me to do it)
 - Blacklist configurable from the ext popup window